aroberge/reeborg-world-creation/appendices/python-code-pre-processing-the-gory-details.md

 ## Python - no highlighting

 By default when using Python, highlighting of a line of code about to be executed is performed.
 This can be turned off.
-In this case, processing of code written in Python closely matches how it is done with Javascript.
+In this case, processing of code written in Python closely matches how it is done with JavaScript.
 The Python interpreter used is [Brython](http://brython.info/).
 Instead of using `eval()`, `exec()` is used with something like the following:[^1]

 ```py
 import reeborg_en